Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

 The park houses several cabins and farm buildings from the 1800s preserved in their original form.

 In addition, you can see a school, barn, and a chicken house from the homesteading period to peek into the ways and habits of those times!

 It is the perfect tourist spot for people who like to try off-beat things and love exploring sub-cultures.

-They also organize exciting blacksmithing and cooking demonstrations in the old homestead-era style on special days.
+On special days, they also organize exciting blacksmithing and cooking demonstrations in the old homestead-era style.

 From the gentle confines of homesteads to the thrill of sharply dropping rapids, we now take you on an adventurous kayaking expedition in the Clear Creek White Water Park.

 You can challenge your kayaking skills to your heart’s fill by meandering over its three levels of rapids!

 Novices can alternatively navigate the course in tubes and still tumble and fumble on the waves!